 An outdoor kitchen is a long term investment.
 It should provide you decades of enjoyment, not a few seasons.
 By trying to save money on the foundation of your kitchen, you’ll not only lose years on the lifespan… You’ll end up spending more money later on for repairs and maintenance.

-Create a list of your needs, so you can create a realistic budget and expectations.
+Create a list of your needs, including other additional tandem purchase such as shade for your space, so you can create a realistic budget and expectations.
 You may have to reduce the scale of your project so as not to compromise on quality… But remain in your budget.
 For example, you may consider building an L-Shape rather than a U-Shape.
 The removal of one island will free up more of your budget to invest in quality materials.

 Cutting corners on your project to save money is a big mistake.
 Don’t fall into the same trap!